qbit-0/caption-this/README.md

 # CaptionThis
-Caption This is a web app to compare various online image captioning apis against human generated captions.
+Caption This is a web app to compare various online image captioning APIs against human generated captions.
 Users can submit their own images to be captioned and submit their own captions for other user images.

 ## Link
 https://captionthis.com